kristenmb/kristenmb/README.md

 * Leadership

 ##### Previous educational background:
-* B.A. in Organismal Biology from Scripps College, Claremont, CA
+* 📚 B.A. in Organismal Biology from Scripps College, Claremont, CA

 ##### My life outside of coding:
-> I am a Colorado Native with a huge passion for finding adventures, both close to home and abroad.
-I adore good food and drinks, and love exploring new bars and restaurants in whatever city I am in.
-I love taking part in and creating shared experiences - live music, interactive art and theater exhibits, any opportunity to meet new people or hear new stories.
+> 🗺 Travel
+> 🍽 Good food and drinks
+> 🎭 Live music, interactive art and theater
+> 👋 Any opportunity to meet new people and hear new stories

 ##### My info:
+* 📍 Denver, CO
 * she/her
 * <kristenmbair@gmail.com>
 * [LinkedIn](linkedin.com/in/kristenmbair)